Spiritual protection for ghost hunters is an important topic. Several people have written useful books about it.

 In Voodoo and related traditions, black salt may lift curses and repel evil and malicious spirits.

-Do not try to eat black salt.
+Never eat black salt.
 Do not give it to anyone to consume.
-Depending on what it’s made from, it could make them very ill or even kill them.
+Depending on what it’s made from, it could make them ill or even kill them.

-One of the things I learned from the late Father Andrew Calder is: If you’re actually dealing with something dark and demonic, Holy Water can make things far worse… quickly.
+One thing I learned from the late Father Andrew Calder is: If you’re dealing with something dark and demonic, Holy Water can make things far worse… quickly.
 Andy had more experience with demonology and exorcisms than most people, and I trust his advice.
-I wish I’d learned more from him while he was here, but that warning has stayed with me.
+I wish I’d learned more from him while he was here, but his warning has stayed with me.

 If the situation indicates the need for a house blessing, I tell the client to contact their preferred professional spiritual counsellor.